-- 4) Related Legislation.
+- 4) Policy & Advocacy Committee Recommendation.
+At its April 13, 2024 meeting, the Policy and Advocacy Committee recommended that the Board consider taking a "support" position on this bill. - 5) Related Legislation.
 AB 941 (Waldron) creates a workgroup to study and make recommendations to establish a framework for the therapeutic use of certain psychedelic plants and fungi.
-Once this framework is enacted via the legislature, it permits the use of certain specified substances to be utilized for psychedelic-assisted therapy. - 5) Previous Legislation.
+Once this framework is enacted via the legislature, it permits the use of certain specified substances to be utilized for psychedelic-assisted therapy. - 6) Previous Legislation.
 SB 58 (Wiener, 2023) would have decriminalized the personal use of certain quantities of drugs containing psilocybin or psilocyn for persons aged 21 or older.
 It also proposed creating a workgroup to study and make recommendations regarding the creation of a framework governing the therapeutic use of those substances.